kestra-io/docs/content/blogs/2024-09-23-kestra-raises-8m-seed.md

 ## A Platform Without Limits

 Kestra isn’t just another orchestration tool.
 It’s a platform built to handle workflows of **any type, across any domain**.
-Whether it’s automating infrastructure, transforming and transporting all the data, coordinating microservices, or real-time network monitoring, Kestra’s flexibility and extensibility make it a trusted solution for a wide range of challenges.
+Whether it’s automating infrastructure, transforming and transporting data, coordinating microservices, or real-time network monitoring, Kestra’s flexibility and extensibility make it a trusted solution for a wide range of challenges.

 And we’re not stopping there.
 We continue to expand Kestra’s capabilities with new features and integrations, constantly **pushing the boundaries** of what’s possible.